gongchen161/OddJob/README.md

 ### Changes from design plan:
 * Instead of workers and customers rating each other, now only customers can rate workers
     * This was done to allow new customers without ratings to still have jobs fulfilled
-* Customers now request jobs which workers then bid on, rather than a having a worker post a job
+* Customers now request jobs which workers then bid on, rather than having a worker post a job or the server sends a list of worker
     * This was done to ensure specific customer needs would be met
+    * We want to give workers more freedom and let them decide on the price